 The simplest approach to branch prediction is static prediction, based on the observation that loops repeat by branching backwards.
 If you predict all forward branches as not taken and all backward branches as taken, you capture a large fraction of easily-predicted branch behaviour [Piguet 2006].
-Our example may not be typical of machine code: would this branch predictor work?
+Our example may not be typical of machine code - it is more usual to put the test at the end of the loop and jump over the body the first time.
+Would this branch predictor work in this case?

 A simple approach to dynamic branch prediction is to use 1 bit to record whether a branch is taken or not.
 In a case like a loop, 1 bit of prediction is potentially useful; in a case where prediction depends on the outcome of other branches a more complex strategy may be better.
 A simple way of storing state is in a branch history table, indexed by low-order bits of the instruction address.
 The more address bits used, the less chance two branches' predictions are confused with each other.
 A table of 4Ki entries suffices for smaller programs; current architectures may use bigger tables and more sophisticated schemes.
 There was a lot of research into branch prediction in the 1990s, when aggressive ILP was a major design goal [Yeh and Patt 1992, 1993; Kaeli and Emma 1997; Young and Smith 1999; Skadron et al. 1999].
 If a branch is taken, the bit is set to 1, otherwise 0, and whatever was previously set is used to predict the branch outcome.
-A 1-bit scheme has the drawback that, since it changes every time the direction of the branch changes, if a branch mostly goes the same way, it mispredicts not only on the rare occasion when it goes the other way, but the next time when the direction reverts to the usual way (taken or not).
+A 1bit scheme has the drawback that, since it changes every time the direction of the branch changes, if a branch mostly goes the same way, it mispredicts not only on the rare occasion when it goes the other way, but the next time when the direction reverts to the usual way (taken or not).
 A simple solution is to use 2 bits, in a scheme that requires the branch go twice in a different direction before the prediction changes.